LordAshes/TaleSpire-ExtraAssetsRegistrationPlugin/README.md

 for plugins that need to create assets which are not intended to be used directly.
 In such a case these plugins can place the assets in a group that starts with the opening square bracket and the group will be hidden.

+## Lamguage Translation Support

+Some languages replace some of the regular ASCII characters with variations.
+For example, Turkish langauge replaces the capital I with a special version of capital I. This in turn causes issues when the asset mode is being checked because the mode with the special I does not match key words in the code.
+To get around this, a translation function has been added.
+It can be set in R2ModMan by editing the config for the EAR plugin.
+It is a single entry with key value pairs.
+The key/value pairs are separated by commas and the key and value are separated by a equals sign.
+The key should be the foreign name and the value should be the standard name that is checked for in the code.
+For example:

+``AÜRA=AURA,AÜDIÖ=AUDIO,CRÉATURE=CREATURE,ÉNCÖÜNTER=ENCOUNTER,ÉFFECT=EFFECT,FîLTER=FILTER,...``

+For the purpose of mode, each of the replacement is applied before the mode is checked.
+This means that if set up correctly, the key words with special characters will be replaced with the standard version and the plugin will recognize the mode.

 ## Limitations